-Djuma Mosque (Khan’s mosque) was constructed in 1745-1750, near the market square.
+The Juma Mosque, or Khan’s Mosque, was constructed in 1745-1750, near the market square.
 Directly in front of the mosque is a small cemetery.
-Gadzhi C he lebi, the ruler of Sheky (18th century) and his confidants were buried there.
-These tombs are topped by domes and gravestones with cut out lettering in Arabian language.
-The mosque, its minaret and the ancient cemetery today are protected by the state as important historical monuments.
+Gadzhi Chelebi, the ruler of Shki in the 18th century, is buried here.
+The tombs here are topped by domes, with scripts in Arabic letters cut into the gravestones.
+The mosque, its minaret, and the ancient cemetery are protected today as important historical monuments.

-Sheki has a very well preserved bath (hamam) of the19th century.
-It was constructed in the style of traditional baths: it consists of two bigger halls - one for undressing and the other - for bathing with a warmed up floor.
+Sheki has a very well-preserved bath, called a hamam, from the 19th century.
+It was constructed in the style of other traditional baths: there are two large rooms, one for undressing, and one with a heated floor, for bathing.

 New Sheki Fortress

-Babaratma- piri is a small mausoleum located near the city of Sheky.
-It is located on the territory of the old cemetery near the settlement of Taza-kent.
-This place is very esteemed by pilgrims.
-It is believed that it can cure of many illnesses.
-Near the mausoleum there is a small mosque.
+Babaratma-Piri is a small mausoleum located near Sheki.
+It is located on the territory of an old cemetery near the village of Taza-Kent.
+This place is esteemed by pilgrims, who believe that it can cure illnesses.
+Near the mausoleum is a small mosque.

 Sumug (Ilisu) Fortress

 In the high-mountain village of Ilisu, not far from Sheki, is the Sumug Fortress.

 According to legend, this fortress was built by the khan for executing unfaithful concubines, and later became a watchtower for Dani yal-bek, the local leader.
 Earlier, Dani yal-bek had been an officer in the Imperial Russian army.
 Later in his life, he became a revolutionary leader, and joined his sworn enemy Sheikh Shamil to fight against Russian forces.
 However, in August 1859, the last of Dani yal-bek’s fortifications had to be surrendered.